Mufaddal Saifuddin: Early life

 A young Aali Qadr Mufaddal Saifuddin (bottom right) with his father, Mohammed Burhanuddin (right), and grand father, Taher Saifuddin (left) c.
 1950.

-Syedna Mufaddal Saifuddin was born on 20 August 1946 (23 Ramadan 1365 AH) in Surat, India, He is the second son of the 52nd al-Dai al-Mutlaq, Syedna Mohammed Burhanuddin, and the grandson of the 51st al-Dai al-Mutlaq, Syedna Taher Saifuddin.
-He was named Aali Qadr Mufaddal by his grandfather, the name's Abjad value corresponds to the year 1365 AH.
+Syedna Mufaddal Saifuddin was born on 20 August 1946 (23 Ramadan 1365 AH) in Surat, India, He is the filius secundus (Latin for "second son") of the 52nd Dai al-Mutlaq, Syedna Mohammed Burhanuddin, who was himself the son of the 51st al-Dai al-Mutlaq, Syedna Taher Saifuddin.
+He was named Aliqader Mufaddal by his grandfather, to correspond with the Abjad value of the his birth year 1365 AH.

 From an early age, Saifuddin received personal spiritual and scholarly tutelage from both his grandfather and father, familiarising him with the values, customs, and traditions associated with the office of the al-Dai al-Mutlaq.
 His early education, following Fatimi tradition, emphasised Quranic principles, forming the foundation of his later scholarly and community engagements.
-He also benefited from the mentorship of his father-in-law, Syedi Yusuf Najmuddin, the rector of Aljamea-tus-Saifiyah, whose daughter Jawaratusharaf he married in 1970.
+He completed his primary and secondary education in Mumbai and subsequently enrolled at Aljamea-tus-Saifiyah in Surat, the community’s Arabic academy.

 On 27 January 1969, Syedna Mohammed Burhanuddin privately designated Saifuddin as his successor at the age of 22 through nass (a formal spiritual designation).
-This designation was reaffirmed in 1994, 2005, and twice again publicly in 2011.
+This spiritual designation was reaffirmed in 1994, 2005, and twice again publicly in 2011.
+Nass was performed on him five times.

-He completed his primary and secondary education in Mumbai and subsequently enrolled at Aljamea-tus-Saifiyah in Surat, the community’s Arabic academy.
-He graduated in March 1969 with the degree of al-Faqih al-Jayyid (Distinguished Jurist), considered equivalent to a master's in Islamic jurisprudence.
-In 1971, he was awarded the degree of al-Aleem al-Baari (Outstanding Scholar), a title conferred upon the institution’s most accomplished graduates.
+He graduated in 1969 with the degree of al-Faqih al-Jayyid (Distinguished Jurist), considered equivalent to a master's in Islamic jurisprudence.
+In 1971, he was awarded the degree of al-Aleem al-Baari (Outstanding Scholar), a title conferred upon only the most decorated and accomplished graduates.

 Between 1972 and 1978, Saifuddin pursued advanced Islamic studies in Cairo, engaging with scholars from Al-Azhar University, Cairo University, and other prominent academic institutions.
-His time in Cairo strengthened his expertise in Arabic language, literature, and Fatimi intellectual traditions, while broadening his exposure to Islamic scholarship and interfaith dialogue.
-During this period, he became known as al-Amir Mufaddal and represented his father in global academic and interfaith circles.
+His time in Cairo strengthened his expertise in Arabic language, literature, and Fatemid intellectual traditions, while broadening his exposure to Islamic scholarship and interfaith dialogue.
+During this period, he became known as al-Amir Mufaddal and represented his father in various academic and interfaith circles.

-In addition to his studies in Cairo, Saifuddin also holds academic credentials from the University of Mumbai and is fluent in Lisan ud-Dawat, Arabic, English, Gujarati, Hindi, and Urdu.
+In addition to his studies in Cairo, Saifuddin also holds academic credentials from the University of Mumbai.
+He is fluent in 6 languages: Lisan ud-Dawat, Arabic, English, Gujarati, Hindi, and Urdu.
 His practical experience was shaped by accompanying his father throughout most of his travels, witnessing firsthand the management of the community's religious, social, and civic affairs.

-Following a legal challenge by Syedna Mohammed Burhanuddin’s brother, Khuzaima Qutbuddin, the Bombay High Court upheld Saifuddin’s succession as the 53rd al-Dai al-Mutlaq in April 2024, concluding a decade-long case.